Buphthalmum : planting, cultivation

 Modified the Sunday, 15 June 2025 by Virginie T. 6 min.

-• It offers a long, sunny flowering throughout the summer
+• It offers a long sunny flowering throughout summer

-• Its bright yellow daisy-like flowers catch the eye as much as they attract bees and butterflies
+• Its sunny yellow daisy flowers attract the eye as well as bees and butterflies

 • Very hardy, it requires little maintenance

-• It performs equally well in borders, planters, or pots
+• It performs well in borders, window boxes or pots

 Difficulty

-With its generous and radiant flowering, the Buphthalmum is a beautiful perennial plant with daisy-like flowers, much like the Buphthalmum salicifolium or Willow-leaved Buphthalmum, its most well-known representative.
+With its generous and radiant flowering, the Buphthalmum is a beautiful perennial plant with daisy-like flowers, like the Buphtalmum salicifolia or willow-leaved Buphtalme, its most well-known representative.

-Its elegant green foliage serves as a backdrop to numerous golden-yellow daisies that appear continuously from June to September.
-With its rustic charm, it brings cheerfulness and vibrancy to all natural and naturalistic gardens.
-It forms beautiful, very floriferous and melliferous clumps, reaching a maximum height of 60 cm, in warm hues.
+Its elegant green foliage serves as a backdrop for numerous golden yellow daisies that appear continuously from June to September.
+With its rustic charm, it brings cheerfulness and liveliness to all natural gardens and naturalistic gardens.
+It forms beautiful, highly floriferous and melliferous clumps up to 60 cm tall, in warm shades.

-This is a hardy perennial plant, easy to grow in any garden, in full sun, in fresh and well-drained soil.
+It is a hardy perennial plant, easy to grow in all gardens, in full sun, in fresh and well-drained soil.

-With our Buphthalmum, treat yourself to sunshine all summer long to brighten up a flower bed, border, or container!
+With our Buphthalmum, treat yourself to sunshine all summer long to flower a bed, a border, or a pot!

 Buphthalmum salicifolium